scales-okn/Research-Materials/2020_improve_data_access_to_make_justice_systems_more_just/README.md

 under one of thees two reasons are both small and unlikely to involve a petition for *in forma pauperis*.

+See the following for in depth discussion of the issue:
+* Bird, Susan Willett.
+"The Assignment of Cases to Federal District Court Judges."
+Stan L. Rev. 27 (1974): 475.

+* Eisenberg, Theodore, Talia Fisher, and Issi Rosen‐Zvi.
+"Does the judge matter?
+Exploiting random assignment on a court of last resort to assess judge and case selection effects."
+Journal of Empirical Legal Studies 9, no. 2 (2012): 246-290.

+* Klerman, Daniel, and Greg Reilly.
+"Forum selling."
+S. Cal.
+L. Rev. 89 (2015): 241.

 ## Identification of *in forma pauperis* and outcomes